-The Ontario Access Coalition (OAC) is an incorporated, volunteer, not-for-profit group that works with the climbing community, landowners, conservation authorities and property managers to keep climbing and bouldering areas open in an environmentally responsible manner.
-The OAC has close to 500 individual members and corporate members and is growing daily.
-We encourage our members to follow a code of ethics characterised, for example, by our partnership with Leave No Trace Canada and the events our group commonly organizes, such as: clean-up days, tree planting and other activities to assist the land managers we work with.
-The OAC currently has working relationships with Bruce Peninsula National Park, Grey Sauble Conservation Authority, Halton Region Conservation Authority, and the Niagara Parks Commission.
+The Ontario Alliance of Climbers (OAC) is an incorporated, volunteer, non-profit group that works with landowners, conservation authorities, property managers and members of the climbing community to keep climbing and bouldering areas open in an environmentally responsible manner.
+The OAC has over 2,500 individual and corporate members and is growing daily.

+We encourage our members to follow a code of ethics characterized by our focus on environmental stewardship, resource protection, and risk management.
+We put our principles into practice through our partnership with Leave No Trace Canada and volunteer-run events common throughout the year, including: clean-up days, invasive plant species removal, tree planting, and other activities.
+These stewardship activities take place on climbing lands and is our broader communities' way of supporting and working alongside Land Managers.
+The OAC currently has strong active working relationships with a number of Land Managers, including Bruce Peninsula National Park, Grey Sauble Conservation Authority, Halton Region Conservation Authority, and the Niagara Parks Commission.

 If you are a Land Manager looking for guidance on how to best manage climbing activities on your land, the OAC can help open communication with the climbing community, explore management and funding options, and offer consultations regarding best practices for managing climbing activities.
-To find out more about rock climbing in Ontario please contact us at info@ontarioaccesscoalition.com
+To find out more about rock climbing in Ontario please contact us at info@ontarioallianceofclimbers.com